 Brahma: The universe, the God who gives the world a real, existential place

-Vishnu: The god of universe, maintenance of the world, peace
+Vishnu: The god of the universe, maintenance of the world, peace

-Hindu gods and rituals have changed the shape, but have influenced Buddhism in Japan.
-The features of Hinduism are explained below.
+Hindu gods and rituals have changed shape, but they have influenced Buddhism in Japan.